-In the body of work named "Echo", the work is primarily acrylic ink, watercolor, pencil, and pen on paper.
-She beganthe work in one of two ways.
-The first technique was to create a gesture with acrylic ink, at times creating a print of that gesture on another paper.
-This diptych then became her starting point as she created layers of intricate patterns based on images from biology, nature, physics, space, mathematics, architecture, and mapping.
-The second technique was to start with creating structures within the space of the page, adding more painterly, loose elements at a later stage.
-These structures were, at times, constructed with collaged strips from paper that Jennifer had painted.
+In the body of work named "Echo", the mediums used are primarily acrylic ink, watercolor, pencil, and pen on paper.
+These pieces were made by using spontaneous marks and controlled patterning.
+One technique was to create a gesture with acrylic ink, at times making a print of that gesture on an adjacent paper.
+This diptych then became her starting point as she created layers of drawings and intricate patterns based on images from biology, nature, physics, space, mathematics, architecture, and mapping.
+A second technique was to start with drawing a variety of structures on the page, adding more painterly, loose elements at a later stage.
+In some of the pieces, layers are literally constructed with collaged materials.

 In the series "100 + 1", Jennifer created all of the work using the same starting point.
-She put down a first series of unplanned marks on each page with acrylic ink.
-Then,working on one at a time, in succession, she let each work grow organically, allowing for both order and entropy, reflecting a range of processes encountered in the natural world.
+She first put down a series of unplanned marks on each page by pouring acrylic ink onto the paper and manipulating the ink with water allowing for a variety of pooling effects.
+Then, working on several papers at once, she let each work grow organically, allowing for both order and entropy and reflecting a range of processes encountered in the natural world.

-All of these works focus on Jennifer's desire to connect with the world beyond our everyday sight.
-Jennifer looks to science and poetry to open the layers of reality that are beyond and between ordinary human experience.
-Her process involves playing with spontaneity, control, order, and chaos in a way that creates juxtapositions and layers that inspire wonder and a connection or familiarity within the viewer.
+All of these works focus on Jennifer's desire to connect with the mysterious and complex world beyond our everyday sight.
+Using the language of abstraction, Jennifer looks to science to open the layers of reality that are beyond and between ordinary human experience.
+Her process involves playing with observation, spontaneity and control, and order and chaos to inspire wonder and unexpected resonance within the viewer.